Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 2. Do an employee takeover

 So, why not start an employee takeover?
-It’s exactly what it sounds like—you let an employee take control of your Instagram stories for a day.
+It’s exactly what it sounds like: you let an employee take control of your Instagram stories for a day.
 They can give a peek into their average workday, give a tour of your office or their own workspaces, and generally offer followers a behind-the-scenes glimpse at what your business or their lives are really like.

-People love feeling like they’re being given exclusive access to something, so this is an effective way to engage your followers—whether they’re just fans or prospective candidates to work for you.
+People love feeling like they’re being given exclusive access to something, so this is an effective way to engage your followers, whether they’re just fans or prospective candidates to work for you.

-3. Host a contest
+3. Host a contest or giveaway

-However, it’s proven to be highly engaging in terms of participation and in increasing your followers.
 Here’s the gist of how hosting a contest using Instagram Stories works:

 - Ask your followers to post a story about something specific in order to enter your contest—whether it’s them holding your product, them making a funny face, or really anything you’d like.